Enumeration of corner polyhedra and 3-connected Schnyder labelings: Bijections with walks in the quadrant

 \subsection{Specialization of Proposition~\ref{prop:schnyder-tandem} to triangulations}

-It is well known that Schnyder labelings on \emph{triangulations} with $n+3$ vertices are in bijection to non-crossing pairs of Dyck walks of length $2n$.
+It is known that Schnyder labelings on \emph{triangulations} with $n+3$ vertices are in bijection to non-crossing pairs of Dyck walks of length $2n$~\cite{bernardi2009intervals}.
 We explain here how this bijective result can be recovered from Proposition~\ref{prop:schnyder-tandem}.
-Let $\cS_{a,b}$ be the set of Schnyder labelings with $a+1$ white vertices and $b+1$ black vertices, and let $\cS_{a,b}'$ be the subset of those with no outer $G$ isolated.
 We define a \emph{1-aligned} tandem walk as a tandem walk such that all face-steps $(-i,j)$ have $j=1$.
 Let $\cA_n$ be the set of 1-aligned quadrant tandem walks starting at the origin and ending on the $x$-axis, with $n$ SE steps (note that the number of face-steps must also be $n$, and the length is $2n$).

-\begin{lem} The family $\cS_{a,b}'$ is empty for $b>2a-2$.
-For $b=2a-2$, it is in bijection with $\cA_{a-2}$. \end{lem} \begin{proof} By Proposition~\ref{prop:schnyder-tandem}, $\cS_{a,b}'$ is in bijection with the set of $S$-admissible quadrant tandem walks from $(0,2)$ to $(2,0)$ having $a$ (resp. $b$) SE steps starting at even (resp. odd) $y$.
+\begin{lem} The family $\cS_{a,b}'$ is empty for $b>2a-1$.
+For $b=2a-1$, it is in bijection with $\cA_{a-1}$. \end{lem} \begin{proof} By Proposition~\ref{prop:schnyder-tandem}, $\cS_{a,b}'$ is in bijection with the set of $S$-admissible quadrant tandem walks from $(0,2)$ to $(2,0)$ having $a+1$ (resp. $b+1$) SE steps starting at even (resp. odd) $y$.
 Let $\pi$ be such a walk.
-An easy case inspection ensures that the first two steps of $\pi$ have to be SE steps.
-Let $\pi'$ be $\pi$ deprived from the first two steps (hence, $\pi'$ starts at $(2,0)$).
-The projection of $\pi'$ to the $y$-axis yields a 1D non-negative walk $\tilde{\pi}$ from $0$ to $0$ with rising steps (corresponding to face-steps of $\pi'$) and downsteps $-1$ (corresponding to SE steps of $\pi'$).
-Seen as a directed 2D walk, $\tilde{\pi}$ is thus a (maximal non negative prefix of) Lukasiewicz walk.
-A step of $\tilde{\pi}$ is called even or odd whether it starts at even or odd $y$.
-By the conditions on $\pi$, $\tilde{\pi}$ has $a-1$ even downsteps and $b-1$ odd downsteps, and moreover each rising step $s$ has increment $k\geq 2$ if $s$ is even or has increment $k\geq 1$ if $s$ is odd.
+An easy case inspection ensures that the first two steps of $\pi$ have to be SE steps (as there is no step $(0,j)$, nor step $(-1,j)$ starting at odd $y$).
+Let $\pi'$ be $\pi$ deprived from the first two steps, hence $\pi'$ starts and ends at $(2,0)$.
+Let $L(\pi')$ be the (directed, 2d) walk with steps in $\{(1,j),\ j\geq -1\}$ obtained by the $y$-projection of $\pi'$, i.e., every face step $(-i,j)$ of $\pi'$ becomes a step $(1,j)$ in $L(\pi')$, and SE steps are unchanged.
+Clearly $L(\pi')$ starts and ends on the $x$-axis and stays in the half-plane $\{y\geq 0\}$, i.e., it is a Łukasiewicz excursion; note also that the SE steps of $\pi'$ correspond to the down-steps of $L(\pi')$, while the face steps of $\pi'$ correspond to the rising steps of $L(\pi')$ (since $\pi$ is $S$-admissible, it has no horizontal face step).
+A step of $L(\pi')$ is called even or odd whether it starts at even or odd $y$.
+By the properties of $\pi$, $L(\pi')$ has $a$ even downsteps and $b$ odd downsteps, and each rising step $s=(k,1)$ in $L(\pi')$ satisfies $k\geq 2$ if $s$ is even, and $k\geq 1$ if $s$ is odd.